codefresh-io/docs.codefresh.io/_docs/example-catalog/ci-examples/php.md

 {% endhighlight %}

-## Create a Docker image for Php project
+## Create a Docker image for PHP project

 An [example pipeline](https://github.com/codefresh-contrib/php-composer-sample-app/blob/master/codefresh.yml){:target="\_blank"} is also offered in the git repository.
 It contains just two [steps]({{site.baseurl}}/docs/pipelines/steps/):